Power Take Off: All You Need to Know

 Understanding Power Take-Offs

-Power take-offs allow mobile crushing plants, road milling machines, and other vehicles to perform auxiliary functions without needing an additional engine to power them.
-A PTO is a device (a mechanism) usually seated on the flywheel housing, which transfers power from the driveline (engine) to a secondary application.
-In most cases, this power transfer applies to a secondary shaft that drives a hydraulic pump, generator, air compressor, pneumatic blower, or vacuum pump.
+Power take-offs allow mobile crushing plants, road milling machines, and other equipment to transfer engine power to perform primary and auxiliary functions.
+A PTO is a device (a mechanism) usually seated on the flywheel housing, which transfers power from the engine to a secondary application.

 Selecting the Right PTO